MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/connect-an-item-in-the-data-store-to-a-sql-server-database.md

    > [!NOTE]
    > There are at least three default custom XML parts that are always created with a document: 'Cover pages', 'Doc properties', and 'App properties'.
 In addition, various other custom XML parts may be created on a given computer, depending on several factors.
 These include which add-ons are installed, connections with SharePoint, and so on.
 Calling the **Add** method on the **CustomXMLParts** collection in the previous code adds an additional XML part, into which the XML file is loaded.
-It is on that part that the **Load** method is called, in the next line of code.
+It's on that part that the **Load** method is called, in the next line of code.
    >
    > To determine the index number of the part into which to load the XML file, it is necessary to pass the count of custom XML parts to the **Load** method.
    > `ActiveDocument.CustomXMLParts(ActiveDocument.CustomXMLParts.Count).Load ("C:\CustomerData.xml")`